 - 27. First of all the GoB should ensure effective enforcement of existing legislation protecting Dalits in Bangladesh from attacks and harassment, including prompt and adequate investigation into cases with the perpetrators being swiftly brought to justice and held accountable for their crimes. - 28.
 To effectively implement the Government's human rights obligations, the NHRC should furthermore address the Dalit issue as a priority agenda by requesting a national study on discrimination on grounds of caste, work and descent. - 29.
 The key national priorities to improve the situation of Dalits in Bangladesh should be set in a comprehensive national action plan to eliminate caste, work and descent based discrimination.
-In this process, the GoB may decide to make use of a comprehensive UN framework to address caste discrimination - the draft UN principles and guidelines to elimination discrimination based on work and descent -and endorse it in the Human Rights Council as a model framework for developing a comprehensive national action plan to eliminate caste discrimination.^{xviii} Examples of how specific paragraphs can be used as a framework for addressing specific Dalit rights' concerns are included in the assessment of the implementation of UPR recommendations (Annex I).
+In this process, the GoB may decide to make use of a comprehensive UN framework to address caste discrimination the draft UN principles and guidelines to elimination discrimination based on work and descent -and endorse it in the Human Rights Council as a model framework for developing a comprehensive national action plan to eliminate caste discrimination.
+Examples of how specific paragraphs can be used as a framework for addressing specific Dalit rights' concerns are included in the assessment of the implementation of UPR recommendations (Annex I).

-7. CAPACITY-BUILDING AND TECHNICAL ASSISTANCE THROUGH BILATERAL, REGIONAL AND INTERNATIONAL COOPERATION IN BANGLADESH a) Technical and institutional support to identify and implement constitutional protection measures, policy frameworks and specific legislative measures to promote and protect the human rights of Dalits according to international standards; and establish transparent and accountable monitoring mechanisms on the implementation of anti-discrimination and affirmative action legislation;
+7. CAPACITY-BUILDING AND TECHNICAL ASSISTANCE THROUGH BILATERAL, REGIONAL AND INTERNATIONAL COOPERATION IN BANGLADESH

+- 30. The following capacity-building and technical assistance initiatives are recommended to effectively eliminate discrimination against Dalit communities in Bangladesh: - a) Technical and institutional support to identify and implement constitutional protection measures, policy frameworks and specific legislative measures to promote and protect the human rights of Dalits according to international standards; and establish transparent and accountable monitoring mechanisms on the implementation of anti-discrimination and affirmative action legislation;